yt-project/old-blog/content/post/3DSurfacesAndSketchFab.rst

 <http://en.wikipedia.org/wiki/PLY_(file_format)>`_ you can call the routine
 ``export_ply``, which will write to a file and optionally sample a field at every face or vertex, outputting a color value to the file as well.
-This file can then be viewed in MeshLab, Blender or on the website `SketchFab.com
+This file can then be viewed in MeshLab, Blender or on the website `Sketchfab.com
-<SketchFab.com>`_.
-But if you want to view it on SketchFab, there's an even
+<Sketchfab.com>`_.
+But if you want to view it on Sketchfab, there's an even
 easier way!

-Exporting to SketchFab
+Exporting to Sketchfab
 ----------------------

-`SketchFab <http://sketchfab.com>`_ is a website that uses WebGL, a relatively new technology for displaying 3D graphics in any browser.
+`Sketchfab <http://sketchfab.com>`_ is a website that uses WebGL, a relatively new technology for displaying 3D graphics in any browser.
 It's very fast and typically requires no plugins.
 Plus, it means that you can share data with anyone and they can view it immersively without having to download the data or any software packages!
-SketchFab provides a free tier for up to 10 models, and these models can be embedded in websites.
+Sketchfab provides a free tier for up to 10 models, and these models can be embedded in websites.

-There are lots of reasons to want to export to SketchFab.
+There are lots of reasons to want to export to Sketchfab.
 For instance, if you're looking at a galaxy formation simulation and you publish a paper, you can include a link to the model in that paper (or in the arXiv listing) so that people can explore and see what the data looks like.
-You can also embed a model in a website with other supplemental data, or you can use SketchFab to discuss morphological properties of a dataset with collaborators.
+You can also embed a model in a website with other supplemental data, or you can use Sketchfab to discuss morphological properties of a dataset with collaborators.
 It's also just plain cool.

-The ``AMRSurface`` object includes a method to upload directly to SketchFab, but it requires that you get an API key first.
+The ``AMRSurface`` object includes a method to upload directly to Sketchfab, but it requires that you get an API key first.
 You can get this API key by creating an account and then going to your "dashboard," where it will be listed on the right hand side.
 Once you've obtained it, put it into your